2019 Cincinnati Bengals season: Week 2: vs. San Francisco 49ers

 After a tough road loss, the Bengals went home to face the 49ers.
 The 49ers scored first when Marquise Goodwin caught a 38-yard TD pass from Jimmy Garoppolo to make it 7–0.
 The Bengals tied the game up at 7–7 when Andy Dalton found Tyler Eifert on a 1-yard TD pass.
 The 49ers however retook the lead when Garoppolo found Raheem Mostert on a 39-yard TD pass to make it 14–7.
 In the second quarter, the 49ers increased their lead when Jeff Wilson ran for a 2-yard TD to make it 21–7.
 The Bengals drew closer when Randy Bullock kicked a 37-yard field goal to make it 21–10.
 Though, the 49ers would move back into a 2-touchdown lead when Robbie Gould kicked a 33-yard field goal for a 24–10 halftime lead.
-In the third quarter, it was all 49ers when Garoppolo found Deebo Sanders on a 2-yard TD pass to make it 31–10.
+In the third quarter, it was all 49ers when Garoppolo found Deebo Samuel on a 2-yard TD pass to make it 31–10.
 This would be followed by Gould kicking a 38-yard field goal to make it 34–10.
 By the fourth quarter, the 49ers pretty much sealed the game as Wilson ran for a 4-yard TD to make it 41–10.
 The scoring ended when Dalton found John Ross III on a late 66-yard TD pass to make the final score 41–17.

 With the loss, the Bengals fell to 0–2.

 Week 3: at Buffalo Bills

 The Bengals traveled for a Week 3 duel against the Bills.
 In the first half, it was all Bills scoring starting in the first quarter when they jumped out to a 14–0 lead before halftime.
 Though, the Bengals would respond by taking the lead well into the fourth quarter to make it 17–14, the Bills scored a late TD when Frank Gore ran it from a yard out.
-Getting the ball back late in the game and able to drive to the Bills' 28-yard line, Andy Dalton threw the game losing interception on a 3rd and 5 sealing the 21–17 victory for the Bills.
+The Bengals got the ball with 1:50 left and drove to the Bills' 28-yard line where Andy Dalton threw the game losing interception on a 3rd and 5 sealing the 21–17 victory for the Bills.

 With the loss, the Bengals fell to 0–3.